A small tree (large shrub) to potentially 8 metres tall, spreading to about two metres wide. It has axillary spines and is quite thorny.

-Citrus australasica, finger lime, seems to me to be pretty easy to grow.
+Citrus australasica seems to me to be pretty easy to grow.

 Mine is now about 5 years old, and has been flowering and bearing fruit for the last three years.
 I would guess that it is a grafted specimen, although it doesn’t say that on the label.

-My variety is ‘Crystal’: Green skin, green ‘caviar’ – very fresh, very juicy.
-The grower is Gourmetlimes.com.au.
+My variety is ‘Crystal’: which as Green skin and fruit with green ‘caviar’ – very fresh, very juicy.
+I sourced it from Gourmetlimes.com.au.

 I have it planted under a large mango tree, north facing, but due to shade from other plants around it, it probably only gets half sun at best.
 Being a rainforest plant, it seems to be a good spot for it.